sotoseattle/cf_encrypto_js/README.md

+This is a CodeFellows exercise to learn the technologies involved.

 ### The server

-After trying with Node (with Express) I have decided to end up using a very thin Sinatra as a server.
+After trying with Node (with Express), I ended up using a very thin Sinatra server.

 ```ruby
 require 'sinatra'